 The parade started in 2003 and dramatically highlights the fact that Taiwan has perhaps the best LGBTQ scene in Asia.
 This extends well beyond the emblematic bars and nightclubs.
 Overall, there is a significant level of tolerance and acceptance of alternative lifestyles.
 Homosexuality is legal.
 LGBTQ workers are protected against discrimination by law.
 Transsexual people can legally register a change of gender.
 Gays and lesbians can serve in the military.
 These formal factors are augmented by the aforementioned general “Who cares?” attitude.

 However, there’s still a long way to go.
 The fear of being bullied keeps many kids in the closet in high school.
 Post high school is a more common time to come out, with sex legally permitted, less supervision, and more support groups available.
 But there is still trouble with upsetting family members, so some gays and lesbians never fully come out to their parents.
 Although discrimination at work is illegal, it is hard to prevent.
 Is malicious gossip discrimination?
 If the boss doesn’t promote a gay man to the rank of manager, is it because of sexual orientation, or a performance issue?

 So while the level of tolerance and human rights here in Taiwan is fairly good, I think it’s a case of Confucius just being in a mellower mood recently, not actually dead.

 Something that would change all that would be marriage equality.
 Proposals are pending for a bill that would recognize same sex marriages, but they have run up against silent opposition.
 Key people – most likely older men, as ever the defenders of “old school” values – seem to be blocking it from the shadows.
+More visible are some rabidly-homophobic fringe Christian groups.
 President Tsai has yet to make any bold public steps to confront this.
 If she did, it would cement Taiwan’s position as a leading progressive Asian nation.